pierre-rouleau/pel/doc/pel-manual.rst

 available by the commands accessed via the ``pel:c-skel`` key prefix which is mapped to the ``<f12> <f12>`` key sequence in any c-mode buffer.

-C File header/module block template
+C file header/module block template
 ***********************************

 Insert a C file header block with the ``<f12> <f12> C-h`` key sequence.